RunLittleTurtle/the-brain-ai-scraper/docs/User/User Stories.md

   - The knowledge base query must be fast enough not to introduce unacceptable latency to the overall build start time.
   - The logic for determining similarity (platform, objective, schema) needs careful definition and tuning.
   - Requires the "Save Successful Build" story (the previous one) to be implemented first, as it populates the data source.

+# complete User Scraping Flow with The Brain and tool selection and Json## User Flow1. **User Submits Request**
+  - User: "I want to find information from LinkedIn.
+I want to find all the job postings and their detailed view for the role of product manager in Montreal."

+2. **System Searches Knowledge Base**
+  - System searches for similar past requests
+  - Identifies relevant output structures and appropriate tools

+3. **System Proposes Approach**
+  - System: "I'll extract LinkedIn job postings for product managers in Montreal.
+Here's the JSON output format I'll use and the scraping tools I'll employ."
+  - *[Displays proposed JSON structure and tools]*

+4. **User Reviews Proposal**
+  - User: "Yes, all good"
+  - OR
+  - User: "Add this field, I also want to have the description."

+5. **System Adjusts (if needed)**
+  - If changes requested, system updates approach and presents revised plan
+  - System: "I've added the description field to the output structure.
+Here's the updated plan."

+6. **Sample Extraction**
+  - System performs limited scraping to generate sample results
+  - System: "Here's a sample of the data I've extracted."
+  - *[Displays sample JSON output]*

+7. **User Reviews Sample**
+  - User: "Yes all good"
+  - OR
+  - User: "No, you were not able to find the title role, try again."

+8. **System Refines (if needed)**
+  - If issues found, system adjusts scraping approach or tools
+  - System: "I've adjusted the extraction method to properly capture the title role."

+9. **Full Extraction**
+  - System performs complete scraping operation
+  - System: "I've completed the extraction.
+Here are all product manager job postings in Montreal from LinkedIn."
+  - *[Delivers complete JSON dataset]*